Vini2/agtools/docs/examples/formatconv.md

 * GFA to FASTA
 * GFA to adjacency matrix

+You can refer to the [CLI reference](../cli.md) for details on the commands you can use for these format conversions.

 Please refer to the [file formats](../fileformats.md) section for further details on the different assembly graph file formats.